cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/diversity-of-organisms.md

 ## Protista (Amoeba)

-- Draw a diagram of an Amoeba, labelling the cell membrane, cytoplasm, nucleus, food vacuole, contractile vacuole, pseudopods, ectoplasm and endoplasm

 ![Structure of Amoeba](diversity-of-organisms/structure-of-amoeba.jpg)

+- Examples:
+  - Unicellular = Amoeba
+  - Multicellular = Algae (seaweed)

-- Describe how an Amoeba osmoregulates
+- How an Amoeba osmoregulates
+  1. Water enters the cell by osmosis and excess water is collected in the **contractile vacuole**
+  2. Vacuole swells and touches the cell membrane
+  3. It bursts and expels the water

-- Describe the functions of the following parts of an Amoeba
+- The functions of the following parts of an Amoeba
-  - Food vacuole:
+  - Food vacuole: Releases enzymes to digest and absorb food/prey
-  - Contractile vacuole:
+  - Contractile vacuole: Maintains salt and water balance in the cell by the process called osmoregulation
-  - Psuedopods:
+  - Psuedopods (False Feet): Help amoeba to move by extending in different directions and engulf ("Amoeba Hug") prey
-  - Cell Membrane:
+  - Cell Membrane: Holds in cell contents and allows gas exchange

+## Fungi

+- Fungi are mostly multicellular structures which reproduce by spores

+- Parasitic fungi are organisms that lives in/on another organism **causing harm**
+- Saprophytic fungi get nutrients from dead materials

+- Obligate parasite has to live in or on another organism to cause it harm
+- Facultative parasite may use parasitic activity but doesn't rely on it

+- Edible fungi are safe to eat
+- Poisonous fungi are not safe to eat (Potentially Deadly)